kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 That is why versioned skills are so important.

-## Kora 1 and Kora 2 Illustrate the Need for Version Boundaries
+## Kora 1 and Kora 2 Illustrate the Need for Version Boundaries { #version-boundaries }

 Kora is currently in exactly the situation where this matters.